muratguzel/letsrate/README.md

 	rails g model car name:string

-You should add the rateit_rateable function with its dimensions option.
+You should add the letsrate_rateable function with its dimensions option.

 	class Car < ActiveRecord::Base
-		rateit_rateable :dimensions => [:speed, :engine, :price]
+		letsrate_rateable :dimensions => [:speed, :engine, :price]
 	end

-Then you need to add a call rateit_rater in the user model.
+Then you need to add a call letsrate_rater in the user model.

 	class User < ActiveRecord::Base
-		rateit_rater
+		letsrate_rater
 	end